mslinn/git-stats-scala/README.md

   --help                 Print this usage text
 ```

-For example, to get all-time totals for the current git user (per git directory), type:
+For example, to get all-time totals for the current git user (per git directory),
+walking the directory tree below the current directory, type:
 ```
 $ bin/run
 Mike Slinn added 408 lines, deleted 139 lines, net 269 lines for language 'Scala' in git-stats-scala